SublimeLinter/SublimeLinter/docs/settings.rst

 Project settings
 ----------------
-Only the "linters" settings plus a "`kill-switch <settings.html#the-kill-switch>`_" can be changed in a project.
+Only the "linters" settings plus a ":ref:`kill-switch <the_kill_switch>`" can be changed in a project.
 All other settings can only be changed in your user settings.

 .. note::